nmstate/nmstate/automation/README.md

     docker://docker.io/nmstate/fedora-nmstate-dev:latest
 ```

-It will be overwritten after the next commit to master, though.
+It will be overwritten after the next commit to base, though.